Equity release for car finance

 What does positive equity mean on a car?

 In other words, it's like having a financial cushion – if you were to sell your car today, you'd pocket some extra cash after settling your loan.
 Positive equity is ideal for car owners.
 It means your car is worth more than you still owe on it.
-This turns your vehicle into a valuable asset.
+This turns your vehicle into a more valuable asset.

 What is the difference between positive and negative equity?